 The consolidated financial statements include the financial statements of the Company, its subsidiaries, VIEs and the subsidiaries of the VIEs.
-All intercompany transactions and balances have been eliminated.
+For controlled subsidiaries that are not wholly-owned, the noncontrolling interests are included in Net income and Total equity.
+All inter-company transactions and balances have been eliminated.